 Removal of two specimen trees will not adversely affect water quality.
 In addition, the proposed Capital Beltway II development will not adversely affect water quality.
 The project will be subject to the requirements of the Prince George's County's Soil Conservation District, and the approval of a SWM concept plan by DPIE.
-The applicant proposes to meet the total woodland conservation requirement with on-site preservation and reforestation plantings.
+The PPS meets the total woodland conservation requirement with on-site preservation and reforestation plantings.

 The required findings of Section 25-119(d) have been adequately addressed for the removal of two specimen trees identified as ST-243 and ST-245.
-Staff recommend that the Planning Board approve the requested variance for the removal of two specimen trees for proposed development on the subject property.
-Tree plantings that exceed the minimum tree conservation planting size requirements is recommended, given the specimen trees to be removed, to ensure the replacement of a more advance tree canopy on-site, which will also further the environmental policies of the master plan.
+The variance for removal of two specimen trees for proposed development on the subject property is, therefore, approved.
+Tree plantings that exceed the minimum tree conservation planting size requirements are required, given the specimen trees to be removed, to ensure the replacement of a more advance tree canopy on-site, which also furthers the environmental policies of the master plan.